vlandham/captain_z/out/captain_z.md

 With the main sail out, and the wind up, the ship quickly shifted away from the dock.

 It was ten feet away when the pirates made it to the end of the pier.
 One of the first tried to jump aboard, but came up short.
 It was further away then he expected, and he splashed into the water.
-He bobbed up and down in the water, spitting up water as he went.
+He bobbed up and down in the water, spitting and coughing.

 Other pirates ran to the edge but could only watch as the ship drifted further out.
 They shouted a few choice words but could do nothing from the land.